The leventhal firm

 Are Sobriety Checkpoints Legal?

--Was the time and duration of the DUI checkpoint reasonable?
+– Was the time and duration of the DUI checkpoint reasonable?

-In a misdemeanor or felony DUI involving a sobriety checkpoint, the prosecutor must provide some evidence that supports each of the eight factors above.
-As a practical matter, police checkpoints have been used for financial gain and racial profiling.[iii][iv]
-The state and federal government funds many Los Angeles DUI checkpoints.[v]
-A police agency receiving traffic safety grants must conduct “high-visibility enforcement efforts,” which include sobriety checkpoints and saturation patrols.[vi]
+In misdemeanor or felony DUI cases involving a sobriety checkpoint, prosecutors must present evidence supporting each of these eight factors.
+Despite their purpose, sobriety checkpoints have been criticized for financial gain and racial profiling[iii][iv].
+Government funding supports many Los Angeles DUI checkpoints, mandated by traffic safety grants[v].
+These grants require police agencies to conduct “high-visibility enforcement efforts,” encompassing sobriety checkpoints and saturation patrols[vi].

-What Are Your Rights at a DUI Checkpoint?
+Your Rights at a DUI Checkpoint

 [i] Michigan State Police Dept. v.
 Sitz (1990) 496 U.S. 444